About the Artist

 email: stella.clarke@outlook.com

-I am a British-Australian painter, with a hybrid artistic and academic background.
-I was born in East Anglia, studied at the University of Warwick, and I have lived in various places in Australia for many years (since moving here in 1998).
-I live in the company of trees, amidst the quiet and the birdsong of a bush block.
+I am a British-Australian painter, with both an artistic and academic background.
+I was born in East Anglia, studied at the University of Warwick, and I have lived in various places around Australia.
+I now live amongst trees, in the quiet of a bush block, ornamented with wildflowers and birdsong.
 It is an inspiring place to create, to see the year turn, through chilled and misty winter, bright wattle time, and into the blue and gold of summer days.
-I see gum trees through every window of the studio, catching the glow of late afternoon light, or glistening after rain, and there is always the company of wildlife.
+I see Eucalypts through every window of the studio, catching the glow of late afternoon light, or glistening after rain, and there is always the company of wildlife.
 I feel very lucky to have been able to make this studio gallery space here, where I can welcome visitors and share my work.

 I don't have to go far to find a pocket of the landscape in which to immerse myself, to exercise my senses, to notice all the intricacies of the sights and sounds around me.
 When I experience this complex tapestry of interconnected natural things, I often think of Henry Thoreau's words, 'man is rich in proportion to the number of things he can afford to leave alone'.
-I wish we could all afford to leave more of nature alone to recover and thrive; but in the meantime, I make as little impact as I can while I walk quietly amongst it, observe it, and try to record and translate my responses into art, I take photographic, plein air or written notes, which I later use as a reference point for composition and interpretation in the studio.
-I work in oils or synthetic polymers on canvas, with charcoal and graphite on paper, or with the old technique of egg tempera.
-My aim is to create visually stimulating and emotionally resonant works, which are a homage to the transient beauty and atmosphere of places I love.
+I wish we could all afford to leave more of nature alone to recover and thrive; but in the meantime, I make as little impact as I can while I walk quietly amongst the community of creatures and plants, observe my surroundings, and try to translate my responses into art, I take photographic, plein air or written notes, which I later use as a reference point for composition and interpretation in the studio.
+I work in a variety of media including oils and charcoal.
+My aim is to work as sustainably as possible, to create visually stimulating and emotionally resonant works, which are a homage to the ecological beauty and life of places I love.

-I have also been a writer, researcher and lecturer in the arts in universities in the UK and Australia, and, for an extended period, an arts journalist.
+I am also a writer and researcher (having lectured in the arts in universities in the UK and Australia).
 As a practicing artist, I have increasingly drawn upon thought in the domain of environmental issues.
-This year I am completing a Master of Visual Art by Research, involving work toward an exhibition April-May, and I am very grateful that this is supported by an Australian Commonwealth Government Research Training Program Scholarship.
+This year I will be awarded a Master of Visual Arts for research supported by an Australian Commonwealth Government Research Training Program Scholarship.